Where is the Yukon?

 When is the best time to come to the Yukon?

 Many of our visitors enjoy the summer in Yukon (late May to September) while others prefer the Yukon's winter sports and natural phenomenon such as the northern lights (October to April).

 Whenever your clients come, there will be plenty for them to do.
 From hiking to paddling in the summer to dog sledding and cross-country skiing in the winter, you can find the activities which fit your clients’ pace, style of travel and budget.

 What's the easiest way to get to the Yukon?

 It's easy to get here.
 Major commercial airlines connect Whitehorse directly with Vancouver, Calgary, Edmonton, Ottawa, Kelowna, and Yellowknife.
 Air travel to Whitehorse is a daily, year-round service on major routes, and there are a variety of convenient connections from other North American cities.

 It is also possible to drive or take a bus or coach tour from southern Canada.
 Or you can take a cruise or ferry up the British Columbia and Alaska coast and take a shorter bus or coach tour from BC or Alaska.

-What about the Yukon's geology, topology and eco-systems?
+What about the Yukon's geography, topography and eco-systems?

 Known for its wilderness landscapes, wildlife and striking natural phenomena, the Yukon is larger than life.
 This is a land rich with dramatic mountain vistas, wild rivers and crystal clear lakes.
 Southern Yukon has vast forests as far as the eye can see, and in North Yukon the tundra rolls on forever.
 The Yukon is a magical place.
 In summer, the midnight sun extends the fun into the wee hours and in winter your clients won't want to miss the mystery of the northern lights, which can be viewed from late August to April.